sananmalik/STEMPilotAI.API/README.md

 ## 📄 License

 This project was built for a hackathon.
 Feel free to reference or build on it.
+Thankyou!

 ---